Thiem, Rublev book semi-final spots in Doha

 Both Pella and his quarter-final opponent Mirza Basic were surprise contenders in the last eight after knocking out top seeded players and the Argentine world number 64 cruised to a 6-2 6-3 victory over the Bosnian.

-World number five Thiem will face the winner of the match between France’s Gael Monfils and German Peter Gojowczyk in the last four.
+World number five Thiem will face Gael Monfils in the last four after the Frenchman beat German Peter Gojowczyk 6-3 7-6(6).

 Reporting by Aditi Prakash in Bengaluru, editing by Ed Osmond